GeV emission from a compact binary merger: Methods

-\bmhead{Comparison with afterglow models from other works} GRB 211211A has been analysed by several other groups \cite{Rastinejad2022,Xiao2022,yang2022}.
+\bmhead{Comparison with afterglow models from other works} GRB 211211A has been analysed by several other groups \citesupp{Rastinejad2022,Xiao2022,yang2022}.
 The preferred afterglow model parameters reported in these works are different from ours.
-To address this discrepancy, we produced the same diagnostic plots as in Figure \ref{fig:grb1_sed_lc}, but using their best-fit parameters, and adopting the \texttt{afterglowpy} \cite{Ryan2020} software (which allows for off-axis viewing angles and structured jets, as opposed to our modelling which assumes the line of sight to be on the jet axis, and the jet properties to be uniform within the jet opening angle).
-As shown in Figures~\ref{fig:rastinejad}, \ref{fig:yang} and \ref{fig:xiao}, the parameters reported in the preceding works typically lead to predictions that match the multi-wavelength light curves at $t\gtrsim 10^4\,\mathrm{s}$, but fail to reproduce the early optical data and the XRT photon index (except for \cite{Xiao2022}, whose model has the correct photon index in the XRT band).
-Similarly to our model, the model from \cite{Xiao2022} produces a similar flux as the observed one in the LAT band in correspondence of the first detection, but with an inconsistent photon index.
-All models (including ours) instead are well below the second LAT detection, further supporting its interpretation as an excess over the synchrotron afterglow.
+To address this discrepancy, we produced the same diagnostic plots as in Fig.~\ref{fig:grb1_sed_lc}, but using their best-fit parameters, and adopting the \texttt{afterglowpy} \citesupp{Ryan2020} software (which allows for off-axis viewing angles and structured jets, as opposed to our modelling which assumes the line of sight to be on the jet axis, and the jet properties to be uniform within the jet opening angle).
+As shown in Extended Data Figures~\ref{fig:rastinejad}, \ref{fig:yang} and \ref{fig:xiao}, the parameters reported in the preceding works typically lead to predictions that match the multi-wavelength light curves at $t\gtrsim 10^4\,\mathrm{s}$, but fail to reproduce the early optical data and the XRT photon index (except for \citesupp{Xiao2022}, whose model has the correct photon index in the XRT band).
+Similarly to our model, the model from \citesupp{Xiao2022} produces a similar flux as the observed one in the LAT band in correspondence of the first detection, but with an inconsistent photon index.
+All models (including ours, see Fig.~\ref{fig:grb1_sed_lc}) instead are well below the second LAT detection, further supporting its interpretation as an excess over the synchrotron afterglow.\\ Recently, \citesupp{zhang2022} independently analyzed the \lat\ data and confirmed the GeV detection of GRB 211211A.
+Their flux values are similar to the ones estimated in the present work.
+However, there are significant differences on data and modelling as detailed in the following.
+Their Figure 3 shows the first upper limit starting at 400 s and covering about 1.5 ks.
+However, up to 1 ks the source was off-axis ($\theta >$ 65 deg) with respect to the LAT FoV and no upper limit can be reliably estimated in this interval.
+In addition to that, their interpretation, which attributes the late high-energy emission to synchrotron radiation from the forward shock, uses only an arbitrary subset of the available data, especially in the UVOIR bands.
+This, together with the fact that their numerical afterglow model is not publicly available (and we are not able to reproduce their result using our own model, which could be attributed to differences in the details of the implementation) makes it difficult to assess independently whether their interpretation is really viable (we note, however, that their initial Lorentz factor is in a region with very little posterior support according to our results, see Extended Data Figure \ref{fig:afterglow_model_corner_plot}).
+In that case, the early Optical observation by UVOT would then have to be explained separately.